Vivek-04022001/documentation/coredev/packages-dependencies.md

 └────────────────────────────┘
 ```

-As a rough model we have two packages as dividing lines:
+As a rough model we've two packages as dividing lines:

 1.  `Products.CMFPlone`
 2.  `plone.base`